Son of Kim Jong Nam breaks family's silence on assassination | The Japan Times

 SEOUL – A video of a man describing himself as the son of assassinated North Korean exile Kim Jong Nam emerged Wednesday, apparently the first time a family member has spoken about the killing.

-South Korea’s intelligence agency confirmed the individual on the video — uploaded to the YouTube page of a previously unknown group calling itself Cheollima Civil Defense (CCD) — is Kim Han Sol.
+The video was uploaded to the YouTube page of a previously unknown group, Cheollima Civil Defense (CCD), which claimed to have “extracted” vulnerable members of Kim’s family with the help of Dutch, U.S. and South Korean authorities, and was keeping them under protection in an undisclosed location.

-His father was murdered at Malaysia’s main airport last month by two women using the banned nerve agent VX, with Pyongyang widely blamed for the assassination.
+South Korea’s intelligence agency confirmed the individual on the video is Kim Han Sol.
+A spokesman for the National Intelligence Service declined to give further details, including Kim’s whereabouts or any information about the CCD.

-“The man is indeed Kim Han-Sol,” said a spokesman for the National Intelligence Service.
-He declined to give further details, including Kim’s current whereabouts or any information about CCD.
+Kim father was murdered at Malaysia’s main airport last month by two women using the banned nerve agent VX, with Pyongyang widely blamed for the assassination.

 In the video, the man says in English: “My name is Kim Han Sol, from North Korea, part of the Kim family.
 My father has been killed a few days ago.
 I’m currently with my mother and my sister.
-We are very grateful to” — and then the audio cuts off and his mouth is blacked out.
+We are very grateful to” — and then the audio cuts off and his mouth is blacked out, apparently to avoid revealing their location.

 He shows his North Korean diplomatic passport as evidence of his identity, but the page that shows his particulars is digitally covered.